UCSBVexRobotics/RoboticsWebsite/README.md

 3. SEO using either Next.js or Gatsby
 4. Officer portfolio/linkedin profile/whatever link they want
 5. A better system for updating content for a webmaster that doesn't know React?
+6. Fix the key in "collapsible component" to be better unique.
+Currently, it makes the content its key and a random number just in case you have repeated paragraphs or images, but it's just a hacky solution